eng-gabrielscardoso/eng-gabrielscardoso/README.md

 ## About me

-Full Stack Developer with four years of experience, and ongoing, in delivering scalable, high-performing applications across telecommunications, cybersecurity, and blockchain industries.
+Full Stack Developer with four years of experience, and ongoing, in delivering scalable, high-performing applications across various industries.
 Proficient in modern web technologies, cloud platforms, and CI/CD workflows.
-Passionate about developing innovative solutions in Artificial Intelligence and Web 3.0.
+Passionate about developing innovative solutions with client focus and reliability.

+Throughout my career, I have contributed to projects across ERP systems, telecommunications, cybersecurity, artificial intelligence, cryptocurrency exchange, crowdfunding platforms, and quantities of volunteer jobs.
+This broad exposure has sharpened my ability to adapt quickly to new technologies and business challenges, always maintaining a focus on code quality, performance, and user experience.

+Beyond technical expertise, I pride myself on being a proactive problem solver with a strong team-first mentality.
+I thrive in collaborative environments where innovation and efficiency drive success.
+I am immediately available and eager to contribute to any team's goals.

+I would welcome everyone to discuss, chat, or talk about technologies.

 ## Main technologies